 Remember: We don’t say “estar de estudiante”.

-Sometimes you don’t have to think, as there are some adjectives that they always go with ser and estar.
-Have a look at the table below and start using them with the correct verb!
+Then on the other hand, in some cases you don’t have to think much, as there are some adjectives that always go with ser and others always with estar.
+Have a look at the table below and start using these adjectives with the correct verb!

 conocido (famoso) – desconocido